marsh69/dPlanet/README.md

 components to see how they work together.
 Finally, **Functional tests** test the entire application and actually assembles the framework together.
 These tests are all executed in the pipeline and you are expected to write them along with new features.

 We strive to keep our test coverage above 90%.
+You can use `make php.sh` to get into the php container and test several functional tests individually with /app/src/bin/phpunit /app/src/tests/Functional/<your>/<test>/<here> -c /app/src

 #### Frontend